dutchLuck/bfbs/README.md

 ## bfbs.java
 The java bfbs code uses the java.math.BigDecimal package, which is part of the standard library.
-It provides decimal arbitrary-precision calculations and bfbs.java compiles ok and runs ok on Windows with the JDK 24 installed.
-The java code outputs min, median, max, range in addition to sum, mean, variance and standard deviation.
+It provides decimal arbitrary-precision calculations and bfbs.java compiles ok and runs ok on open JDK 21.
+The java code outputs min, median, max and range in addition to sum, mean, variance and standard deviation.
 There is no observable delay before results appear.

 ## CSV data files